sjentsch/lsjDocs/Ch13/Ch13_ANOVA_02.rst

 χ²-distributed, because (as discussed in :doc:`Other useful distributions
 <../Ch07/Ch07_Probability_6>`) that’s what a χ²-distribution *is*: it’s what you get
 when you square a bunch of normally-distributed things and add them up.
-And since the *F* distribution is (again, by definition) what you get when you take the ratio between two things that are χ² distributed, we have our sampling distribution.
+And since the *F*-distribution is (again, by definition) what you get when you take the ratio between two things that are χ² distributed, we have our sampling distribution.
 Obviously, I’m glossing over a whole lot of stuff when I say this, but in broad terms, this really is where our sampling distribution comes